crazykivi/MCStack/README.md

 This project is still in development.
 The translation is being handled by mysterious forces (AI), so expect some glitches and weirdness along the way.
 The original language of this project is Russian.

+## 🔄 Note
+This project is still being translated.
+Currently, only the Wiki documentation is being translated — the backend and frontend parts of the project have not been translated yet.

 <details>
 <summary>🇬🇧 Show description in English</summary>